hkeeler/rpg-characters/pathfinder/1e/ravenloft/vern.md

 - At 1st level, and at every even level thereafter, a fighter gains a bonus feat in addition to those gained from normal advancement
 - These bonus feats must be selected from those listed as combat feats.

+### Bravery

+- +1 bonus on Will saves against fear.
+- This bonus increases by +1 for every four levels beyond 2nd.

 ## Items